lin-zhao-research/lin-zhao-research.github.io/_pages/includes/intro.md

 |**Intern Openings**|I am also looking for self-motivated remote and in-person intern students starting at any time.
 My past interns have secured first-author publications in top jounrals and conferences such as TNNLS/TMI/MedIA/MICCAI.
 I would prefer that you are interested in working with me as a PhD student in the long run.|

 **Email Format**: Please use the subject line: "Interest in {Position, e.g., Ph.D.} – {Start Term, e.g., Spring 2026} – {Your Name}" and attach your CV.
 Thanks!

+**Note**: I carefully read every email I receive.
+However, due to the high volume of inquiries, I may not be able to respond to each one individually.
+Thank you for your understanding.